redbadger/feature-targeting/README.md

-Finally, when the trust in the feature has grown to a point of being ready for release, implicit targeting can be used to enable the feature for the whole team, all of staff, beta users, a percentage of the public or all of the public.
+Finally, when the trust in the feature has grown to a point of being ready for release, implicit targeting can be used to enable the feature for the whole team, all of the staff, beta users, a percentage of the public or all of the public.

-Once the feature is available for the full audience, the conditionals protecting it can be removed, which concludes the lifecycle.
+Once the feature is available for the full audience, the conditionals protecting it can be removed, which concludes the life cycle.

-Notice that this could be done without excessive codebase branching and a large number of replias of the live environment, but with the same level of safety.
+Notice that this could be done without excessive codebase branching and a large number of replicas of the live environment, but with the same level of safety.
 This is the goal of this capability.

 When this method is followed for all changes, deployments can be made automatically for every change made, because by default, they have no user-facing effect.
 This means changes are deployed more frequently and therefore are smaller in scope, less risky and should they have negative impact, it is easier to diagnose and fix.
-Feature targeting is a big enabler for continunous deployment to production.
+Feature targeting is a big enabler for continuous deployment to production.

 ### General architecture